vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       timely manner.

-      This is why a well-written SOP, with a well-defined Data Matrix, is essential to identify all the requirements of the Client.
+      This is where a well-written SOP, with a well-defined Data Matrix, is essential to identify all the requirements of the Client.
 All the data must be delivered before the end of the project!
-Once the project team is released, it becomes very difficult to obtain any additional data requirements.
+Once the project team is released, it becomes very difficult to finalize any additional data requirements.
     description: 'Deliverables are of little use if they have not been...well, delivered.'
     image: /img/20_DELIVERABLES_FOLLOW-UP.jpg